deephaven/deephaven-core/csharp/ExcelAddInInstaller/CustomActions/README.md

 ```

 This key contains zero or more entries indicating which addins Excel
 should load when it starts.
-These entries have the following names, which follow the almost-regular pattern:
+These entries have the following names,
+which follow the almost-regular pattern:

 OPEN, OPEN1, OPEN2, OPEN3, ...

-I say "almost-regular" because the first name is OPEN when you might
+We say "almost-regular" because the first name is OPEN when you might
 expect to to be named OPEN0.

 These names must be kept dense.
 That is, if you delete some name that is
 not at the end of the sequence, you will need to move the later entries
-down to fill in the gap. (e.g. the entry keyed by OPEN2 becomes OPEN1 etc).
+down to fill in the gap (e.g. the entry keyed by OPEN2 becomes OPEN1 etc).

 The value of these entries is a string that looks like the pattern